projectsveltos/sveltos/docs/features/dryrun.md

     - Gianluca Mardente
 ---

-# DryRun mode
+## What is the DryRun mode in Kubernetes?

+In Kubernetes, the "dry run" functionality allows users to simulate the execution of the commands they want to apply.

+## Sveltos DryRun - Explained

-Imagine you're about to make some important changes to your ClusterProfile, but you're not entirely sure what the results will be.
-You don't want to risk causing any unwanted side effects, right?
-Well, that's where the DryRun syncMode configuration comes in!
+Sveltos takes it one step further.
+Imagine we are about to perform important changes to a ClusterProfile, but we are unsure what the results will be.
+The risk of uncertainty is big and we do not want to  cause any unwanted side effects to the Production environment.
+That's where the DryRun syncMode configuration comes in!

-By deploying your ClusterProfile with this configuration, you can launch a simulation of all the operations that would normally be executed in a live run.
+By deploying a ClusterProfile with the `syncMode` set to `DryRun`, we can launch a simulation of all the operations that would normally be executed in a live run.
 The best part?
-No actual changes will be made to the matching clusters during this dry run workflow, so you can rest easy knowing that there won't be any surprises.
+No actual changes will be performed to the matching clusters during this dry run workflow.

+### Configuraton Example

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1